MaheyDS/01-ai-engg-bootcamp/README.md

 # AI Engineering Bootcamp - Multi-Provider Chatbot

 A modern Streamlit-based chatbot application that supports multiple LLM providers including OpenAI, Groq, and Google Gemini.
 This project demonstrates how to build a unified interface for different AI models with configurable parameters.
+This project uses the Amazon Electronics product data and customer reviews.
+You can find and download the Amazon Electronics Category Dataset Overview by clicking [here](https://amazon-reviews-2023.github.io/#grouped-by-category)

 ## 🚀 Features